Posts Tagged ‘kid’

 What’s to Love: Of course, I’m a big fan of Portland, Oregon.
 However, while visiting Park City, Utah on one of our “Portland Getaways,” it was hard not to constantly imagine my family living in this beautiful town – a town filled with a lifetime of outdoor adventures.
 Amazing restaurants, summer concerts, three premier ski resorts (Park City Mountain Resort, Canyons Resort, and Deer Valley), Utah Olympic Park, summer adventure parks, endless lift-served mountain biking, and jaw-dropping-views await your family.
 I’ve cataloged all of this and more for your next family vacation.Read More

 What’s to Love: ”Functional Fitness” is a trendy term these days.
 What does it mean?
-I’m sure I could gather many definitions from practicioners, teachers, and students.
+I’m sure I could gather many definitions from practitioners, teachers, and students.
 To me, it means exercising in dynamic/non-linear ways like rolling, tumbling, climbing, twisting, turning, jumping, leaping, grasping, etc. Most importantly, the movements have to be done with a mindful intent on the technique.
 Oh yeah, it MUST be fun!
 It’s the type of fitness that makes you feel like a kid again.
-Revolution Parkour houses one of the first Parkour Academies in the country and after experiencing a course first-hand with my 7-year old son, I can certainly attest to the “having fun” aspect.Read More
+Revolution Parkour houses one of the first Parkour Academies in the country, and after experiencing a course first-hand with my son, I can certainly attest to the “having fun” aspect.Read More

 What’s to Love: Love art at home but hate the mess and clean-up?
 Simple solution – turn your kids loose inside the Art Factory of the Children’s Healing Art Project.
 It’s sort of like being inside Willy Wonka’s Chocolate Factory but with paint, brushes, push carts, and colorful smocks.
 Don’t be afraid to make a masterpiece or a mess.
 All the while, know that your dollars are helping fund an innovative nonprofit that helps ailing children and their families.Read More